techwiz42/kilnserver/README.md

 The project consists of a kiln controller running on a single-board computer connected to a temperature sensor located within a kiln.
 The kilncontroller process runs continuously, listening for commands via a unix socket connected to a Flask web-based user interface.
-Users create and run jobs annealing jobs using the Flask web application.
+Users create and jobs to control the kiln using the Flask web application.

-* Kilncontroller runs on the Raspberry Pi.
+* Kilncontroller runs as a service on the Raspberry Pi.
 It talks to the thermocouple and listens on a Unix socket for commands from kilnweb2.
-* Kilnweb2 is a Flask application that provides a web-based UI that allows take user commands and transmit them to kilncontroller.
+* Kilnweb2 is a Flask application running as a service and served by the NGINX web server.
+It provides a web-based UI that allows take user commands and transmit them to kilncontroller.

 **Distribution and Setup**